ChristyGHanson/regex-tutorial-gist/draft.md

 {} The curly braces (in this particular case with the hex value) contain one number.
 This digit {n} indicates that that value inside the brackets [] occurs or matches exactly n times.
 | The pipe symbol stands for alternation.
 It behaves like a boolean (values of true or false).
 It matches the expression before or after the | symbol.
 $ The dollar sign means "end."
 It matches the end of the string, in this case.

-### Search and Replace a Hex Value

-Developers often need to search and replace values.

-* Who what when where why how
-1. Define a search pattern using regex.
-Search and match the hex value as outlined in Hex Value Matching.
-2. Replace the hex value with another hex value.

-### Verifying the Hex Value

-Sometimes developers need to check and verify a hex value.
-Here is how to do this.

-* Who what when where why how
-1. one
-2. two
-3. three

 ## About the Author